chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 npm install --save ws
 ````

-Before you implement anything for your board game, we suggest you take a look at this [example](https://github.com/chauff/demo-code/tree/master/node-websocket-ex) of a WebSocket-based app - **it is completely independent of your board game application code**.
+Before you implement anything for your board game, we suggest you take a look at this [example](https://github.com/chauff/demo-code/tree/master/node-websocket-ex) of a WebSocket-based app&mdash;**it is completely independent of your board game application code**.
 In this minimum viable example, a client establishes a WebSocket connection with a WebSocket handshake.
 It sends a *Hello from the client* message to the server, which responds with a *Hello to you too!* and logs the client's message.
 WebSocket programming thus requires both changes in the client-side and server-side code.

 ### 3.5) WebSockets: implementing your game